NREL/HPC/docs/Documentation/Development/Containers/apptainer.md

 ### Change Apptainer cache location to `$LOCAL_SCRATCH`

-By default, Apptainer will cache image layers to your `$HOME` folder when you pull or build `.sif` images, which is not ideal as users have a limited storage quota in /home.
+By default, Apptainer will cache image layers to your `$HOME` folder when you pull or build `.sif` images, which is not ideal as users have a limited storage quota in `/home`.
 As you continue to use Apptainer, this cache folder can become quite large and can easily fill your `$HOME`.
 Fortunately, the location of this cache folder can be controlled through the `APPTAINER_CACHEDIR` environmental variable.
-To avoid overfilling your $HOME with unnecessary cached data, it is recommended to add an `APPTAINER_CACHEDIR` location to your `~/.bashrc` file.
+To avoid overfilling your `$HOME` with unnecessary cached data, it is recommended to add an `APPTAINER_CACHEDIR` location to your `~/.bashrc` file.
 You can accomplish this with the following command, which will direct these layers to save to a given system's scratch space:

 `echo "export APPTAINER_CACHEDIR=$LOCAL_SCRATCH/.apptainer" >> ~/.bashrc`